caldwellz/renity/README.md

 ### Requirements

 Renity uses the Meson build system and, at the moment, depends on SDL3, SDL3_image, PhysFS, and optionally Git and Doxygen.
-Since it uses some in-tree 3rd-party code (Dear ImGui, to be specific) embedded as Git submodule(s), it is strongly recommended to clone the source recursively using Git.
+Since it uses some in-tree 3rd-party code (Dear ImGui, for one) embedded as Git submodule(s), it is strongly recommended to clone the source recursively using Git.
 On Debian-based systems (including Ubuntu), usually this means you just need to have a C++ compiler of your choice installed (clang or g++) and then run:
 ```
 sudo apt install git meson ninja-build doxygen libsdl3-dev libsdl3-image-dev libphysfs-dev